jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

         BUS=="usb", KERNEL=="event*", SYSFS{idVendor}=="056a", ENV{WACOM_TYPE}!="touch", SYMLINK+="input/wacom"
         BUS=="usb", KERNEL=="event*", SYSFS{idVendor}=="056a", ENV{WACOM_TYPE}=="touch", SYMLINK+="input/wacom-touch"

-Newer Mandriva Linux (Mandriva 2007 Spring and later) has an application called mousedrake which takes care of the setup and configuration of linuxwacom driver.
-If you use Mandriva Linux and you see InputDevice sections for Wacom device in your Xorg.conf, chances are your Wacom tablet is ready for you to draw.
+<span style="background:#00ffff">Newer Mandriva Linux (Mandriva 2007
+Spring and later) has an application called mousedrake which takes care of the setup and configuration of linuxwacom driver.
+If you use Mandriva Linux and you see InputDevice sections for Wacom device in your Xorg.conf, chances are your Wacom tablet is ready for you to draw.</span>

 ### Building wacom.c